 Senreve's Campaign for Black Lives Matter

-San Francisco-headquartered Senreve, a direct-to-consumer luxe accessories brand, hopes that its latest offering will support Black Lives Matter and shape a positive racial identity for children of color.
+San Francisco-headquartered Senreve, a direct-to-consumer luxe-accessories brand, hopes that its latest offering will support Black Lives Matter and shape a positive racial identity for children of color.

 Earlier this month, it introduced the Ink Heartmark leather bookmark.
 The heart shaped bookmarks are part of the Knowledge is Freedom campaign.
 A company statement noted that 100 percent of the campaign’s proceeds will go to support The Conscious Kid, a non-profit dedicated to promoting positive racial identity development in youths.